 Point cloud scene layers allow for fast consumption and display of large volumes of point cloud data in Scene Viewer and ArcGIS Pro 1.4 or later.
 You can apply smart mapping styles to point cloud scene layers in Scene Viewer.
 You can also configure these layers in ArcGIS Pro and publish them to ArcGIS Enterprise.
 Point cloud scene layers in Scene Viewer can appear different based on the symbology renderer type configured from ArcGIS Pro.
 Scene Viewer supports the following renderer types from ArcGIS Pro:

 3D object scene layers can be used to represent and visualize 3D objects, such as textured or untextured buildings that are modeled in 3D.
 The 3D object layer can be created from multipatch data shared from ArcGIS Pro.
 Furthermore, 3D object scene layers can be shared directly to Portal for ArcGIS using a scene layer package generated from ArcGIS Pro and as well as exported by Esri CityEngine 2016.0 and later.

 Integrated mesh data is typically captured by an automated process for constructing 3D objects from large sets of overlapping imagery.
 The result integrates the original input image information as a textured mesh using a triangular interlaced structure.
 An integrated mesh can represent built and natural 3D features, such as building walls, trees, valleys, and cliffs, with realistic textures and includes elevation information.
-Integrated mesh scene layers are generally created for citywide 3D mapping and can be created using Drone2Map for ArcGIS, which can then be shared to ArcGIS Desktop or web apps.
+Integrated mesh scene layers are generally created for citywide 3D mapping and can be created using Drone2Map for ArcGIS and ArcGIS Pro 2.2, which can then be shared to ArcGIS Desktop or web apps.